elicia4/linux_notes/nmap.md

 	nmap <random.domain.name>

-To activate verbose mode use the '-v' option, it will show some additional
+To activate verbose mode use the `-v` option, it will show some additional
 information:

 	nmap -v <destination>